-As the independent Commonwealth regulator of charities, the ACNC is responsible for registering charities and administering the national regulatory framework for over 57,000 charities.
-We work across governments to reduce unnecessary regulation and reporting requirements impacting charities.
-The ACNC publishes the information we collect to help the public understand the work of charities and to support the transparency and accountability of the sector.
+As the independent Commonwealth regulator of charities, the ACNC is responsible for registering charities and administering the national regulatory framework for over 59,000 charities.
+We work across governments to reduce unnecessary regulation and reporting requirements that affect charities.
+We publish the information we collect to help the public understand the work of charities and to support the transparency and accountability of the sector.

-The ACNC has a key role in helping charities to understand their obligations and embed good practice governance into their operations.
+The ACNC has a key role in helping charities understand their obligations and practice good governance.
 We develop a range of guidance materials and provide support via our multi-channel contact centre.
-When charities fail to comply with their obligations the ACNC will investigate and work with charities in support of corrective actions.
+When charities fail to comply with their obligations the ACNC will investigate and work with charities to support corrective actions.

-In addition to continuing to deliver against our purposes, the ACNC will face some uncertainty over the life of this plan.
-These uncertainties are being managed within the ACNC Risk Management Framework and include the following emerging issues:
+We face some uncertainty over the life of this plan.
+Uncertainties are managed within the ACNC Risk Management Framework and, for this period, include the following issues:

-The ACNC Risk Management Framework provides staff with tools to effectively manage risk across the agency and is an essential component of good corporate governance, decision making and performance management.
+The ACNC Risk Management Framework helps staff effectively manage risk across the agency.
+It is an essential component of good corporate governance, decision making and performance management.

-The ACNC’s risk tolerance will vary depending on the operating environment, the nature of the work being undertaken and our willingness to accept risk in pursuit of ACNC purposes.
-The risk tolerances for the ACNC are set by the Commissioner and reviewed regularly; the leadership team has overall responsibility for monitoring and managing risk within ACNC operations.
+The tolerance for risk is set by the Commissioner and reviewed regularly.
+The leadership team has overall responsibility for monitoring and managing risk within ACNC operations.

-Strategic risk impacting on the ACNC’s ability to achieve its vision and purposes over the life of this plan, as well as mitigating strategies that effectively bring these risks within the tolerance limits of the Commissioner, are outlined in the table below.
+Outlined in the table below are the strategic risks that affect our ability to achieve our vision and purposes over the life of this plan, and the mitigating strategies that bring these risks within the tolerance limits of the Commissioner.

-An incorrect registration decision is made, and an organisation not entitled to charity status is placed on the Charity Register
+An incorrect registration decision is made, and an organisation that is not entitled to charity status is placed on the Charity Register